Did you know 18 of our parks have cross-country trails, about half of them groomed?

 7. Bring lots of tasty snacks

-Even if you’re out for a short time, cross-country skiing builds up an appetite, so be sure to pack lots of snacks like Rosebuds, nuts, cheese sticks and granola bars.
+Even if you’re out for a short time, cross-country skiing builds up an appetite, so be sure to pack lots of snacks.
 Don’t forget a thermos of hot chocolate!